 A part of his work is in the interdisciplinary area of economics, political science, and social anthropology.
 He was Chief Editor of the Journal of Development Economics for 1985-2003.
 He was the co-chair of the MacArthur Foundation-funded Network on the Effects of Inequality on Economic Performance for 1996-2007.

 A more detailed description of his bio-data may be found in his website: https://eml.berkeley.edu/~webfac/bardhan/bardhan.htm

 PhD, Humboldt University

-His doctoral thesis was on the propaganda of media in India, where he largely worked on and with the theories of Noam Chomsky and Jürgen Habermas.
-He also keenly observed the blatant nexus between the political, economic and media elites in India as an outcome of his doctoral thesis.
-Presently, Arani is conducting research on indigenous people in India through the prism of progress and development.
-Here he critiques the initiative by the state and the market to bring indigenous people into the fold of ‘modernity’ based solely on economic and technological development criteria , which undermines their cultural particularism.
+Arani’s doctoral thesis was on the role of media in India, where he largely worked on and with the theories of Noam Chomsky and Jurgen Habermas.
+After his doctoral studies Arani has been critiquing the initiative by the state and the market to bring indigenous people into the fold of ‘modernity’ based solely on economic and technological development criteria, which overlooks the cultural particularism.

 PhD, University of Pennsylvania